 Two surprise survivors in this category are the Ashford to Hastings and Hurst Green to Uckfield lines, which are still diesel-hauled to this day (See Lines we lost and A miraculous survivor).
 Only one electrified line in the south east was closed by Beeching - that from Haywards Heath to Horsted Keynes via Ardingly - now disused but owned by the Bluebell Railway.

 On the rest of the network post-war electrification was largely confined to trunk routes to the north (one exception being a few suburban lines in Glasgow, converted from the 1960s onwards).
 In 1959, as part of the British Rail Modernisation Plan of 1955, work started on the west coast main line.
 London to Manchester and Liverpool was converted by 1965, Birmingham by 1967, and Crewe to Glasgow by 1974.
 The east coast main line got the same treatment from 1985 onwards, with wires reaching Leeds in 1989 and Edinburgh in 1991.
 The London to Bedford section of the Midland main line was also electrified by 1983 as part of the Thameslink project, but plans to continue to Sheffield were shelved.

 In the south east there is talk of electrifying Hurst Green to Uckfield, as well as Reigate to Guildford and Ash to Wokingham to allow electric trains to run from Reading to Gatwick.
 Ashford to Hastings could also be converted under a plan to run high speed trains to Hastings.
 But these are medium-term aspirations rather than concrete plans.

 Despite these delays, it now seems established that electrification is the future of the UK's railways, but there are still vast areas of the network to convert.
+Overall, only 38% of the British network is electrified today, compared to an average of 60% across Europe.
 What would Sir Herbert Walker have made of it all?

 © Peter Conway 2010-2020 • All Rights Reserved